Nanofus/novel.js/README.md

 #### Player input

 You can embed a text input field into a scene's text (choice text not recommended) by using the `[input]` tag.
 The input field's value is bound to a stat, and the value can be printed by printing the stat's value.
-Changes to the input fields are checked every time a choice is selected.
+Changes to the input fields are checked every time a choice is selected or the input field loses focus.
 Example:
 ```html
 <p>What is your name?</p>
 <p>[input playerName]</p>